rasitcanbulat/Hospital_Appointment--Management_Panel/README.md

 .NET Framework
 Visual Studio

+**Kurulum**
+Kurulum Adımları:

+setup.rar dosyasını klasöre ayıklayın.
+Debug klasörüne giriş yapın.
+Kurulum exe yi çalıştırın.
+Kurulumu tamamlayın.

+Veritabanı Yapılandırması:

+Veritabanını yapılandırmak için SQL dosyasına giriş yapın.
+Veritabanını Kendi SQL tablolarınıza ekleyin.
+Programı Çalıştırın.

 **Kullanım**
 Hasta, doktor veya sekreter girişi ekranlarından uygun bilgileri girerek sisteme giriş yapılabilir.
 Detaylı kullanım için yukarıda özellikler bölümünde belirtilen işlemler yapılabilir.

 **Katkıda Bulunma**
 Katkı sağlamak için lütfen bir pull request gönderin veya iletişime geçin.

+# ENG

+**Hospital Appointment Management Panel**
+This project is a C# application that provides an appointment management panel for a hospital.
+The application includes unique login and function features for patients, doctors, and secretaries.

+**Features**
+1. **Patient Login**
+   - **Sign-Up and Login:** Patients can create an account and log in.
+   - **Appointment Booking:** Patients can book appointments with their chosen department and doctor, based on the times set by secretaries.
+   - **Information Update:** Patients can update their personal information.
+   - **View Past Appointments:** Patients can view a list of their previous appointments.

+2. **Doctor Login**
+   - **Login:** Doctors can log in using their provided ID number and password.
+   - **Announcements:** Doctors can view announcements posted specifically for them by secretaries.
+   - **View Appointments:** Doctors can see the appointments scheduled with them.
+   - **Information Update:** Doctors can update their personal information.

+3. **Secretary Login**
+   - **Login:** Secretaries can log in using their assigned ID number and password.
+   - **Doctor and Department Management:** Secretaries can add or remove doctors and departments.
+   - **Appointment Management:** Secretaries can view, add, or manage appointments.
+   - **Announcements:** Secretaries can post announcements that doctors can view.

+**Requirements:**
+- .NET Framework
+- Visual Studio

+# Installation
+Installation Steps:

+1. Extract the `setup.rar` file to a folder.
+2. Enter the Debug folder.
+3. Run the setup `.exe` file.
+4. Complete the installation.

+Database Configuration:

+1. Access the SQL file to set up the database.
+2. Add the database to your own SQL tables.
+3. Run the application.

+**Usage**
+Users can log in as a patient, doctor, or secretary by entering the appropriate information on their respective login screens.
+Detailed instructions for usage are covered in the features section above.

+**Contributing**
+To contribute, please submit a pull request or contact us.